Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

   - When a company releases an app, which it usually has 2 versions, free and premium.
 Therefore, the marketing aim is maximizing paid users from free users.
   - Datasets are from a free version app which it collects users' behaviors (e.g. verify phone, product review, etc.) and other pensonal information (e.g. age) in 24 hours.
   - The number of instances are **50000 instances with 12 features**.
-  - The task is classifying that a user would potentially enroll the paid membership or not.
+  - **Task**: classify a user would potentially enroll the paid membership or not.
   - Datasets are avaliable on [Kaggle](https://www.kaggle.com/abhishek2602/appdata10).
 Since the original dataset is private, more information can be found [here](https://indianaiproduction.com/directing-customers-to-subscription-through-financial-app-behavior-analysis-ml-project).

 ### 2. Exploratory Data Analysis (EDA), Feature Engineering and Preprocessing: